Data-Science-for-Linguists-2025/Class-Lounge/guestbooks/jana.md

 - One thing I learned was to document the issues that I encoutered and methods in solving them in the my next progress_report.

 Jana's Response: Thank you so much!
 I think changing the order of my cells is a great idea.

+Comments from Jenna:
+- I was in LING1470 (Endangered Languages) last semester, so seeing a project regarding language endangerment is really cool!
+- What is the directional difference between *anar* and *venir*? do both words (or an equivalent) exist in Spanish, but with the same definition, or does only one exist?
+- I hadn't read into these specific aspects of language endangerment, so seeing the criterion of losing word classes not found in dominant language was really interesting!